ekaschalk/blog/content/post/prettify-mode.md

 Any combination of these tools may be chosen; Fira Code is not required to utilize prettify-symbols or pretty-mode.
 Similarly, the entire Fira Code font is not required to use Fira's ligatures.

+The replacements are purely visual - searching for "for" will find the for all symbol.

 # Pretty mode